 app.Run();

-Alternatively, you can configure NCache in appsettings.json and load settings dynamically:
+Alternatively, you can configure NCache in the appsettings.json file and load settings dynamically:

 {